Cash Trapped

-Cash Trapped is a British game show which began airing on ITV from 1 August 2016.
+Cash Trapped is a British game show which aired on ITV from 1 August 2016 to 20 December 2019.
 Presented and based on an idea by Bradley Walsh, the show pits contestants against one another in a contest to amass and win prize money by answering questions in various categories.

 Gameplay

 Six contestants compete through four rounds on each episode.
 All six remain on the show until one of them successfully "escapes" in the final round.
 Beginning with series 2, any contestant who wishes to leave the show at the end of an episode may do so, but must forfeit their accumulated money; they are replaced by a new contestant who starts with no winnings.

-Round 1: Last One Standing
+Round 1: Last One Standing / Last Man Standing

 The contestants answer a series of toss-up questions on the buzzer.
 A correct response allows the contestant to temporarily freeze out one opponent; a miss freezes that contestant instead.
 The last remaining contestant chooses one category from a board of six and is asked a multiple-choice question with six answer options.
 A correct answer awards £1,000 and allows the contestant to "cash trap" one opponent, eliminating them from play for the rest of the round, but a miss results in the contestant being cash trapped instead.

 Each category is removed from the board once it has been used, and the frozen contestants are then reinstated.
 The process continues until all six categories are gone; the last contestant standing plays the final category without the need for a toss-up.

 Toss-up questions are worth £100 each in the first and third series.